RocketChat/rocketchat.github.io/handbook/onboarding/index.md

 - rocket.chat-dev
 - rocket.chat-officevibe
 - rocket.chat-working-on
+- support-backroom
+- security-reports

 ## Rocket.Chat t-shirts

-All team members receive three Rocket.Chat t-shirts when they join.
-You can use [this form](https://docs.google.com/spreadsheets/d/1zjOnlscEeHy5F1a40dQ04ct96S49q9PJ-Y4pTNpBzrQ/edit?usp=sharing) to request your t-shirt colours and sizes.
+New team members should [indicate their t-shirt size and desired colors](https://docs.google.com/spreadsheets/d/1zjOnlscEeHy5F1a40dQ04ct96S49q9PJ-Y4pTNpBzrQ/edit?usp=sharing) when they join.
 The t-shirts will be shipped to you from Brazil if you work remotely.

 ## Meeting the team

 If you are working remotely, we recommend you arrange meetings with Gabriel and nine other team members using the [team page](https://rocket.chat/blog/).
 Ensure that you speak to team members from a range of departments.

 Refer to the [Meetings](link) section of the handbook for advice on scheduling these meetings.